Country code – CN

-Interests and royalties paid to non-residents are subject to a 10% withholding tax (lowered from the 20% statutory rate), unless rate is reduced under a tax treaty, and V.A.T. at 6%.
+Interests and royalties paid to non-residents are subject to a 10% withholding tax (lowered from the 20% statutory rate) unless the rate is reduced under a tax treaty, and V.A.T. at 6%.
 V.A.T. on royalties may be waived if they are paid for the transfer of qualified technology.

-Technical service fees paid to a non-resident are subject to withholding tax at corporate income tax standard rates (25%) on a net-profit basis, unless tax rate is reduced under a tax treaty.
+Technical service fees paid to a non-resident are subject to withholding tax at corporate income tax standard rates (25%) on a net-profit basis unless the tax rate is reduced under a tax treaty.
 Service fees are also subject to 6% V.A.T.

 Foreign-source income – Foreign-source income is generally subject to corporate income tax.
 A tax credit for foreign tax paid may be available.